prgering/interaction-quality-modelling-sds/README.md

 ### Step F: Prepare Feature Sets for Machine Learning

-Prepares features for modelling by loading, preprocessing, and splitting the data.
-PCA and scaling are applied to embedding features, whereas non-embedding features are only scaled.
+Prepares features for modelling by applying scaling and PCA, followed by dataset splitting.

 ```bash
 python scripts/prepare_features_for_modelling.py